 Muscle soreness isn’t a reason to skip the gym.
 But it’s vital to be able to distinguish between soreness like DOMs and acute pain from a sprain or stress fracture.

-Studies suggest steady state cardio or low-intensity training can actually help reduce muscle soreness and increase blood flow to sore muscles.
+Studies suggest steady-state cardio or low-intensity training can actually help reduce muscle soreness and increase blood flow to sore muscles.
 Many people choose a low-intensity cardio session or activity like yoga between heavy lifting sessions.

-Be sure to adequately warm up before working out with sore muscles since soreness can limit range of motion and lead to compensatory motions.
+Be sure to adequately warm up before working out with sore muscles since soreness can limit the range of motion and lead to compensatory motions.